 I recently wrote a post in which I stated that you shouldn’t compare Boruto to Naruto.
-Much in the same, I’m going to recommend you don’t compare Fire Force to Soul Eater.
-Both were created by Atsushi Ōkubo, and while the two have a similar feel, they are two completely different anime and they should be treated as such.
+Much in the same, I’m going to recommend you don’t compare Fire Force to Soul Eater, who’s manga was recently made into Soul Eater Perfect Editions.

 From what I’ve seen online, people aren’t happy with Fire Force for mainly one of two reasons (1) They don’t think it’s as good as Soul Eater or (2) They feel it lacks direction and character development.
 With that said, let’s delve further into the first.

-While it’s true that Fire Force isn’t as good as Soul Eater as of now, that doesn’t discount the fact that it is still a great anime.
+While it’s true that Fire Force isn’t as good as Soul Eater as of now, that doesn’t discount the fact that it is still a great anime and that later reveals make it well-worth the wait.
 I get that it isn’t as flushed out as Soul Eater and it takes more time for its story and characters to hook you, but Fire Force shouldn’t be discounted just because it isn’t as good as its creator’s other work.

-If you push Soul Eater out of your mind completely, you will enjoy Fire Force, but if you go in thinking it’s going to be another Soul Eater, you will miss out on all the positives Fire Force has to offer, which I’ll talk more about below.
+If you go in with an open mind and a willingness to give the series a chance as well as time to surprise you, you will enjoy Fire Force, but if you go instantly comparing it to Soul Eater, you will miss out on all the positives Fire Force has to offer, which I’ll talk more about below.

 Fire Force‘s world is plagued by this mysterious phenomenon called Spontaneous Human Combustion, which transforms everyday humans into Infernals without warning.
 Special Fire Force companies were formed to combat these violent Infernals and protect humanity from their terror.
 These companies have members that are pyrokinetics, gifted individuals that can wield flames without the risk of becoming Infernal.